emptythevoid/flipperzero/badusb/save_to_flipper_poc/README.md

 $SPATH is the location on the SD card to store your exfiltrated data.
 By default, it saves to /ext/apps_data/exfil_data

 ## Example
-This proof-of-concept stores the output of the Powershell Get-COmputerInfo
+This proof-of-concept stores the output of the Powershell Get-ComputerInfo